 In my latest search for inspiration for this post, I came across the term Early Childhood Education and care (ECEC).
 Wow, that is exactly what many of my posts on this site is about, and I did not even know the term existed.
 LOL!
 So, I felt I had to dig into it.

-It turns out that ECEC is an actual branch of educational theory which relates to the teaching of young kids, both formally and informally, up about until the age of eight.
+It turns out that ECEC is an actual branch of educational theory that relates to the teaching of young kids, both formally and informally, up until the age of eight.
 In other words toddlers and preschoolers.
 The recommendations from the research within this area are being used by preschools today, which I have written more about below.

 What makes early childhood education unique is that it starts with the child and not with the subject matter, which I find very appealing.

 I know the amount of debate surrounding the topic of Early Childhood Education and Care is huge.
 I think every parent has their own opinion, and “know” what is best for their own youngsters.
 The main concern people have is how much formal learning is necessary or beneficial for very young children.
 I have heard parents say things like “Ah, but please, just let them play and be children”.

 But!
 Is there a contradiction between playing and learning?
 I don’t think so.

 One thing I am convinced about is that kids will do what their parents do, not what the parents tell them to do.
 Kids normally love to mimic what you do, and that is one excellent way for them to learn new things.
 Don’t you agree?